03rk/HTML-CSS-Project---Fundamentals-of-web-development-The-Internet-Analogy-HTML---7pkw3pm2t1jw/README.md

 # html-css-js-project-boilerplate
 # Decription
-This is a UserInterface of Moblie Display Which I have created because it will give the idea of interface of display . if interface is looking good its attractive to the user experience .
+This is a UserInterface of Moblie Display Which I have created because it will give the idea of interface of display . if interface is looking good its attractive to the user experience . and also have a Navigation Bar that we added to operate all the functionality of the display .

 # Technology Used